ducanhho2296/YoloV5_Segmentation_ONNX/README.md

 ## Credits

 This project is inspired by the [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5) repository.
-The project uses their implementation of YOLOv5 for object detection and their color mapping function for coloring the object masks.
+The project uses their implementation of YOLOv5 for object detection, instance segmentation and their color mapping function for coloring the object masks.
 The project also uses the [ONNX Runtime](https://github.com/microsoft/onnxruntime) library for inference.